BlWasp/switchRole/README.md

 -----
 With -noroot option the kernel considers the root user as any normal user.

-Here sr tool is launched with the root user but without -noroot :
+Here, the sr tool is launched with the root user but without -noroot :

 ![Screenshot](scenarioNoRoot/rootWithoutNoroot.png)

+as you see, the root user obtains the full list of privileges.

-here is the result When we add the -noroot option :
+Here is the result when we add the -noroot option :

 ![Screenshot](scenarioNoRoot/rootNorootRole1.png)

+As you see now, the root user didn't obtain the full list of privileges.

-Under this mode, set-uid-root programs will not have the full list of privileges and they can not be launched:
+Under this mode, set-uid-root programs will not have the full list of privileges and they can not be launched.

-For example, lets check result of the ping program:
+For example, lets check result of the ping program.
+Suppose that we assign the role2 to root user as follows:

-It works when root user assume the role2.

 ![Screenshot](scenarioNoRoot/rootConfRole2.png)

-If I launch the role2 as root with the -noroot option I can't use `ping 0` because cap_net_raw is not set.
+When the root user assume the role2 with -noroot option, he can't use `ping 0` because cap_net_raw is not present its role.

 ![Screenshot](scenarioNoRoot/rootRole2NoRootCantPing.png)

-Now I allow root to use role1.
+If we modify the configuration to assign role1 that conains cap_net_raw privilege to root user, we see that he can now use ping:

 ![Screenshot](scenarioNoRoot/rootConfRole1.png)

-And root can ping.

 ![Screenshot](scenarioNoRoot/rootRole1NoRootPing.png).